nevenjovanovic/latty-cts/docs/simplectsindex.md

 The `latty-cts` database is created by running the [create-latty.bxs](https://github.com/nevenjovanovic/latty-cts/blob/master/bxs/create-latty.bxs) script in the `bxs` directory.

 The `latty-cts-idx` database is created from the `latty-cts-index.xml` file in the `indices` directory.
 This file, which is specific to each system (and therefore not under source control), is created locally by running the [create-latty-index-xml.bxs](https://github.com/nevenjovanovic/latty-cts/blob/master/bxs/create-latty-index-xml.bxs) script.
+From that XML source, the [create-latty-idx.bxs](https://github.com/nevenjovanovic/latty-cts/blob/master/bxs/create-latty-idx.bxs) script creates the database.

 ## XQueries and functions